 Each student will have their own timetable based on their individual module selection.
 This is a full time course and classes may include lectures, practicals and tutorials, depending on the subjects.
 Students will also be expected to study independently (autonomous student learning).
 Assessment varies with each module but may comprise continuous assessment of practicals, written exams and online learning activities.

 You may be interested in the following Blog posts: UCD Chemistry graduate explains why she took a year out to complete an internship.

-“I entered Science DN200 and studied equal parts Biology and Chemistry until I decided to specialise in Chemistry with Biophysical Chemistry.
+“I entered Science studying equal parts Biology and Chemistry until I decided to specialise in Chemistry with Biophysical Chemistry.
 This subject is addressing the need for chemists, in industry and research, to have aproper understanding of biological principles and biophysics to best tackle someof the biggest issues in biomedicine, biotechnology and the environment.
 I have been on the French Soc and Cumann Gaelach committees, acted and directed in plays with UCD Dramsoc, and a Peer Mentor for Science.
 People can worry about making friends at UCD, but it ends up almost impossible not to if you take part in student societies and clubs.”

 Bronagh McMullan, Graduate

 Associate Professor Vitaly Buckin